shivamsingh-ml/prod-rag-chatbot/README.md

-# 🧠 Production-ready RAG Chatbot
+# 🧠 RAG Chatbot

-Ready for production  RAG  Chatbot is an orchestrated, completely containerized application that makes it simple to integrate Retrieval Augmented Generation (RAG) into production environments.
+RAG  Chatbot is an orchestrated, completely containerized application that makes it simple to integrate Retrieval Augmented Generation (RAG) into production environments.
 Constructed using Docker and Docker Compose, it integrates a Qdrant vector database, Streamlit frontend, and FastAPI backend into a modular microservice architecture.
 In a stable, scalable, and replicable development environment, users may upload PDF documents, query them using natural language, and get context-rich responses driven by Hugging Face LLMs.

 ---